meredithcook/meredithcook.reked/_posts/2022-05-30-the-stay-at-home-full-time-working-mom.md

 The transition to full-time work while remaining a stay-at-home mom created a need for me to significantly shift how I operate in my daily life.
 It is important to me that I am both present and involved with my kids, while also being a faithful employee.

-Since making the transition to full-time work, I've received a lot of comments and questions about how I am able to both stay at home with my kids and maintain a full-time job, usually along the lines of "How does that work?"
+I've received a lot of comments and questions about how I am able to both stay at home with my kids and maintain a full-time job, usually along the lines of "How does that work?"
 While I am certainly no expert, I'll attempt to answer that question in two articles, hopefully providing a helpful framework for others who may find themselves in the same position.

 ## Context